 some of the many exciting projects using Ada.

 by Dirk Craeynest - Ada-Belgium

-Ada-Europe are non-profit organizations set up to promote the
+Ada-Belgium and Ada-Europe are both non-profit organizations set

-research and industry in Belgium and Europe, resp.
-Ada-Europe has
+and Europe, resp.
+Ada-Europe has member-organizations, such as

 emphasis on those features that make it especially attractive for

 Ada is a feature-rich language, but what really makes Ada stand-out